 The 2017 edition of this resource is now available in print, ebook, and PDF.
-You can also explore the resource's new website.
+You can also explore the full digital version of the book

 Holocaust and Human Behavior uses our unique methodology to lead students through an examination of the history of the Holocaust, while fostering their skills in ethical reasoning, critical thinking, empathy, and civic engagement.